Swanee River (1931 film)

 Swanee River is a 1931 American musical drama film directed by Raymond Cannon and starring Grant Withers, Thelma Todd and Philo McCullough.
 It is now considered a lost film.
+There is also an unrelated 1939 film of the same title.

-Synopsis
+Plot

 An energy company plans to flood a Tennessee Valley in order to construct a new hydro power plant.
 Northern engineer Garry arrives in the area to oversee the project.
 He falls in love with Caroline, the adopted daughter of local landowner Colonel Bradford but makes an enemy of the Colonel's nephew Jack.
 Jack kills the Colonel during a dispute and tries to frame Garry.
 He then destroys a dam which leads to Caroline being trapped in a cave until she is rescued by Garry.